-Medicare Advantage plans must follow rules set by the federal Medicare program and must cover all of the same services that Original Medicare covers.
+Medicare Advantage plans must follow rules set by the federal Medicare program and must cover all the same services as Original Medicare.
 But those rules can change annually, and Medicare Advantage plans are allowed to cover additional services.

 As a result, coverage and costs can vary widely from one Medicare Advantage plan to the next.